 Yadira Ramírez owns a tejo hall in Bogotá, Colombia's capital city.

-The hall, which is open from 10 a.m. to 10:30 p.m., is particularly busy on Fridays, and has recently seen an influx of tourists.
+The hall -- which operates from 10 a.m. to 10:30 p.m. and has just reopened following a lengthy pandemic closure -- is particularly busy on Fridays and in recent years had seen an influx of tourists.

-"Every day we have from three to five groups of foreigners, with as many as 20 people in each group," says Ramírez.
+"Every day we have from three to five groups of foreigners, with as many as 20 people in each group," Ramírez said in 2018, before the pandemic.
 "But Friday we have the most people here.
 Many tourists don't play, and they loan the court mostly for drinking beer.

 "Many of the tour operators in Bogotá will use my hall as the last stop on the travel circuit, after graffiti tours, fruit-tasting and tours of La Candelaria (the old town)."